jjmcoconut/amethst/content/Introduction to Database.md

 These features enhance SQL's capability to handle complex data aggregation and analysis tasks efficiently and effectively.

 # 6. Database Design Using the E-R Model

-### Lecture Summary: Overview of the Database Design Process

 ## 6.1 Overview of the Design Process
 - **Complexity**: Involves designing database schema, access/update programs, and a security scheme.